morgenman/Computer-Science/Professional Practice/Video 2 Feedback.md

 Should the main character trust GLaDOS?

 * Stockholm's Syndrome
-* When Glados is kidnapped, she hates the birds, but later loves them
+* When GLaDOS is kidnapped, she hates the birds, but later loves them
 * Showing human characteristics

-*
+Sounds like a good idea to have an AI
+Scary, if it has a personality

+ACM:
+avoid harm
+trustworthy
+system that's secure

+Human personality is unpredictable

+She killed all of them